warpdriven/vsr-rest-api-doc/source/index.html.md

 }
 ```

-If you correctly add new products in the request body, and you have enabled the VS service, you should receive the task id in the response, which can be used to furtherly query the VS job status.
+If you correctly add new products in the request body, and you have enabled the visually similar recommendation service, you should receive the task id in the response, which can be used to furtherly query the visually similar recommendation job status.

 If you try to add the same products more than once, you will receive the response with nothing.